A word, first, on the audacity of coupling the names of

 that, issued in book form over a decade later, it had not been updated or

 expanded, save for one brief chastened and chastening afterword.
-The fact is, after which was
+The fact is, after what was

 really a quite sympathetic portrait